DJ LeMahieu Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have the sixth-ranked team ERA among all MLB pitching staffs (3.88).
+- The Rays have the sixth-ranked team ERA among all league pitching staffs (3.90).

-- In his most recent appearance on Sunday, the right-hander tossed six innings against the Los Angeles Angels, allowing one earned run while surrendering four hits.
+- The right-hander last pitched on Saturday against the Los Angeles Angels, when he tossed six innings, allowing five earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.